majikthise911/Custom_Cryptocurrency_Wallet/README.md

 4. Within the Streamlit sidebar section of code, create a variable named `account`.
 Set this variable equal to a call on the `generate_account` function.
 This function will create the Fintech Finder customer’s (in this case, your) HD wallet and Ethereum account.

-5. Within this same section of the `fintech_finder.py` file, define a new `st.sidebar.write` function that will display the balance of the customer’s account.
+5. Define a new `st.sidebar.write` function that will display the balance of the customer’s account.
 Inside this function, call the `get_balance` function and pass it your Ethereum `account.address`.

 #### Step 2: Sign and Execute a Payment Transaction

-Next, you'll write the code that will calculate a fintech professional’s wage, in ether, based on the worker’s hourly rate and the number of hours that they work for a customer.
-(The fintech professionals’ hourly rates are provided in the `candidate_database` that is found in `fintech_finder.py`.)

-You will then write code that uses the calculated wage value to send a transaction that pays the worker.
-This code should allow the Fintech Finder customer to authorize the transaction with their digital signature.
-For the purpose of testing out this application, you will use your own Ethereum account information as the customer account information.

 To accomplish all of this, complete the following steps: